dynaz/dynaz/README.md

-## Hi there 👋   Alex here ,nice to meet you.
+## Hi there 👋  **Alex** here ,nice to meet you.
 <img style="margin-left: 100px" src="https://ezodoo.com/cdev.webp" alt="Linux" height="100" />

-- 🔭 I’m currently working on Creative Dev Co.,Ltd.
+- 🔭 I’m currently working on **Creative Dev Co.,Ltd.**
-- 🌱 I’m currently learning about Life
+- 🌱 I’m currently learning about how to use "our Life in this Planet"
-- 👯 I’m looking to collaborate on Odoo Development
+- 👯 I’m looking to collaborate on Odoo Development Project
 - ⚡ Fun fact: i think about everything in This World is “What happened that is always good”
 - 📫 Have any Question ?
 [Let's Talk](https://creativedev.co.th/book/meet-with-me-1/).
 <br/>